-Barrett’s oesophagus, which is the term used for a precancerous condition where the cells lining the food pipe change and grow abnormally.
+Barrett’s oesophagus is a precancerous condition where the cells lining the food pipe change and grow abnormally.
 Putting those who are diagnosed with the condition at more than 11 times greater risk of getting a particular type of oesophageal cancer called oesophageal adenocarcinoma.

-Currently, identifying and diagnosing Barrett’s Oesophagus relies heavily upon endoscopy – an expensive and invasive procedure, where an instrument called an endoscope looks at the organs inside your body.
-However, now a new way of identifying the condition has been developed known as the ‘electronic nose’, which after analysing a person’s breath can detect different volatile molecules and identify whether they have Barrett’s oesophagus.
+Currently, identifying and diagnosing Barrett’s Oesophagus relies heavily upon endoscopy; an expensive and invasive procedure, where an instrument called an endoscope looks at the organs inside your body.
+However, the ‘electronic nose’ has now been developed to identify the condition.
+After analysing a person’s breath it can detect different volatile molecules and identify whether they have Barrett’s oesophagus.

 Co-author of the research team Professor Peter Siersema had reported in the journal, Gut, that their device has so far been tested on 402 patients of which 129 were diagnosed and another 141 had gastro-oesophageal reflux disease, the other 132 had neither issue.

 Prof Siersema said: “If you have a test available that is non-invasive and easily [detects] patients at risk of developing oesophageal cancer, then, of course, the participation rates will be much higher as compared to using upper endoscopy,”

 “Taking this test takes only five minutes,” he added

 The system was first trained on samples from 90% of the patients, which allowed it to identify patterns between those with Barrett’s oesophagus and those without, before the remaining 10% of samples were tested by the system.